V-Cent/TTE/docs/tech/todps2.md

 #### Slow Falling

-After an arte/jump that puts you in the air, hold up/do an attack just as the momentum is changing from upwards(momentum higher than 0) to downards(momentum lower than zero) (you want momentum=0), you will then fall in slow motion, works bests after some artes.
+After an arte/jump that puts you in the air, hold up/do an attack just as the momentum is changing from upwards (momentum higher than 0) to downwards (momentum lower than zero) (you want momentum=0), you will then fall in slow motion, works bests after some artes.

-#### Spell Cancel Landing/Recovery [TODO]
+#### Spell Cancel Landing/Recovery
+[TODO]

 Fastest landing cancel is 25 frames, and cc recovery is 1 every 4 frames.
 Normal (Straight fall) landing is 42 frames.
 With horizontal momentum it barely saves time.
-You can also use it to recover faster from a spell recovery-frames (so, after realeasing a spell, cast another and imediatelly cancel) (Needs checking).
+You can also use it to recover faster from a spell recovery-frames (so, after releasing a spell, cast another and immediately cancel) (Needs checking).

 #### Bait Reset